DavidStreid/bioinformatics/simple/README.md

 ## Extracting R1/R2 FASTQs from BAMs
 * Rembmer to sort BAM by name so that paired reads aren't missed
+* Paired-Read Notes
+  * Mates may not be in the BAM (seuqencing errors, alignment issues, etc.) so the remaining mate cannot be extracted into their pairs (See error below).
+This will often prevent extraction of all the reads from a BAM
+    ```
+    *****WARNING: Query <RGID> is marked as paired, but it's mate does not occur next to it in your BAM file.
+Skipping
+    ```
+  * Will usually end up with the following
+    * Paired: Mates present in BAM
+    * Properly-Paired: Orientation of R1 & R2 is correct, i.e. Forward strand is 5'->3' upstream of reverse strand that is 3'->5'

 ```
 echo "Sorting SAM=${sorted_sam}"
 samtools sort -n -o ${sorted_sam} ${original_sam}